 "The Umfravilles, a Norman house whose name is derived from Amfreville, between Brionne and Louviers in Normandy, had possessed since the Conquest the liberty of Redesdale in Northumberland, and since Henry I's time the castle of Prudhoe, south of the Tyne, in the same county."

 And a branch of the family was found at Barrasford, again in Northumberland.
 "At this place, which, with the exception of a small freehold, is the property of the Duke of Northumberland, Robert de Umfraville in 1303 obtained license from Edward I. to hold a market on Wednesdays, and a fair on November 11th, both of which have been discontinued."

-Important Dates for the Humphreval family
+Early History of the Humphreval family

 This web page shows only a small excerpt of our Humphreval research.
 Another 118 words (8 lines of text) covering the years 1743, 1245, 1246, 1308, 1277 and 1325 are included under the topic Early Humphreval History in all our PDF Extended History products and printed products wherever possible.

 Humphreval Spelling Variations